Skip to main content

 To administer the TOD-E or the TOD-C online, it is necessary to purchase the relevant kit plus the digital easels, which are under the Electronic tab.
 Test Administrators can use these digital easels for remote administration, but paper materials, record forms, and response booklets are still required.
 The test is then scored via the WPS Evaluation System platform.

-See WPS’ remote administration video (above) for more information on how this works.
+See WPS’ remote administration video for more information on how this works.
 This article also outlines how to use the TOD-Screener remotely.

 The TOD-S can be administered digitally on the WPS OES and scored automatically or can be administered on paper.
 The TOD-C and TOD-E can only be administered on paper (although pdf easels are available for remote/digital administration, responses are recorded/scored on a paper record form).
 When administered on paper, the TOD-S, TOD-C, and TOD-E can be hand-scored or scored on OES for free.
 This free online scoring and reporting provides a convenient alternative to hand-scoring as well as an interpretive score report and access to a customisable intervention report.